-During 2017, Daniel will debut the role of John Little in the world premiere of We Shall Not Be Moved, a new hybrid opera by Daniel Bernard Roumain, Marc Bamuthi Joseph, and Bill T. Jones.
-Part of Opera Philadelphia‘s groundbreaking O17 Festival, the work will be presented at Philadelphia’s Wilma Theater and New York City’s historic Apollo Theater.
-2018 will bring concert engagements with the Raleigh Bach Soloists in the Christmas Oratorio and Easter Oratorio, and a solo recital on settings of Thomas Hardy poetry at the University of North Carolina at Charlotte.
+During 2017, Daniel debuted the role of John Little in the world premiere of We Shall Not Be Moved, a new hybrid opera by Daniel Bernard Roumain, Marc Bamuthi Joseph, and Bill T. Jones.
+Part of Opera Philadelphia‘s groundbreaking O17 Festival, the work was presented to great acclaim at Philadelphia’s Wilma Theater and New York City’s historic Apollo Theater.

-Conductors with whom Daniel has worked include Jane Glover, Martin Pearlman, Christopher Seaman, Paul Goodwin, and John DeMain.
-His diverse and expanding repertoire includes many masterpieces of the symphonic and sacred canons, with a particular suitability to the music of the Baroque era.
-The recently-released recording of Monteverdi’s Il Ritorno d’Ulisse in Patria by Boston Baroque on Linn Records (Pearlman, cond.), for which Daniel sang the role of Eurimaco, was nominated for two 2016 Grammy awards.
-In the Chicago area, Daniel has been a familiar presence with Music of the Baroque under Jane Glover, having performed tenor solos in Mozart’s Coronation Mass and Handel’s Israel in Egypt, for which his “articulate delivery was to the Handelian manner born” (Chicago Tribune).
+Daniel sings the role of Eurimaco on Boston Baroque’s Grammy-nominated recording of Monteverdi’s Il Ritorno d’Ulisse in Patria (realized and conducted by Martin Pearlman).
+In the Chicago area, he has been a familiar presence with Music of the Baroque under Jane Glover, having performed tenor solos in Mozart’s Coronation Mass and Handel’s Israel in Egypt, for which his “articulate delivery was to the Handelian manner born” (Chicago Tribune).

 He and his wife, soprano Caitlin Shirley, reside in Greenville, North Carolina, where Daniel is a member of the Vocal Studies faculty of the East Carolina University School of Music.